 What is Vitiligo?

 The white patches in the skin show that there is some problem in melanin function.
-Melanin production determines your skin colour.
-If there is some problem in in melanin production, it means melanocytes—cells that produce melanin—are not functioning normally.
+Melanin production determines your skin color.
+If there is some problem in in melanin production, it means melanocytes—cells or pigment cells that produce melanin—are not functioning normally.

-This condition may run in the family.
+This condition may run if there is a family history.
 Autoimmune diseases may increase your chances of getting this condition.

 Types of Vitiligo: